aristanetworks/atd-public/topologies/routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/evpn_setup_lab_guide.rst

       .. note::

-         Since BGP EVPN is only providing our VPN control-plane, only PE nodes attached to customer devices will require the BGP peering.
+         Since BGP EVPN is only providing our VPN control-plane, only Provider Edge (or **PE**) nodes, which are nodes attached to customer devices, will require the BGP peering.
+This is in contrast to Provider (or **P**) nodes, which only connect to other Service Provider nodes.
 In this topology **EOS2** is not a PE but a P router and as such will not have any BGP configuration.
+It only needs to know about the MPLS transport labels to label switch from one node to the other and will not terminate any customer VPNs.

       .. code-block:: text